-Dr Paul Bahn (June) and Dr Iain Morley (September) tell the story of the art, its discovery and what is known of the people who created it — the first true ‘old masters’, caught in the extreme cold of the last Ice Age.
-We will visit some of the world-famous rock-art sites - taking you as close as is possible to the lives of our remotest Ice-Age ancestors.
+Vividly brought to life in ochre and charcoal are wild animals and human figures up to 30,000 years old.
+Dr. Paul Bahn (April) and Dr. Iain Morley (July & September) tell the story of the art, its discovery and what is known of the people who created it.
+We will see some of the worldfamous rock art sites – taking you as close as it is possible to get to the lives of our most remote Ice Age ancestors.

-- Small group tours led by experts in rock art and the archaeology of the last Ice Age - Dr Paul Bahn and Dr Iain Morley
+- Enjoy tours led by experts in rock art and the archaeology of the last Ice Age – Dr Paul Bahn

 - Rock Art

 We depart and fly to France.
 Once we land we head for the historic city of Poitiers.
 After lunch, we drive to Angles-sur-l'Anglin and visit the impressive Upper Paleolithic facsimile at Roc-aux-Sorciers.

 Our adventure begins in Lussac-les-Chateaux, where we visit the fantastic La Sabline Museum of Prehistory and its wealth of exhibits.
 From here, we tour the Roc-de-Sers and then move on to La Chaire a Calvin, which is a rock shelter that takes its name from a local legend and boasts a frieze dating back around 15,000 years.
 Evidence of rhinoceri and tools crafted from bone and stone have been discovered here over the years.